-During the 2-hours session, participants present their images and analysis problems in front of experts.
-Please come with your personal laptop and software if you are using non-generic image formats.
+During the 1-hour session, three participants present their images and analysis problems in front of experts.
+Please focus direct on one image-analysis question during 5 min, to let 15 min. of discussion.
 During the discussions, we collect thoughts, ideas, references, or links in a Google Docs accessible by the participant.
-The Google Docs stays open up to the next breakfast.

-Prepare a concise presentation describing your problem using our Google Slide Template, please exclude domain-specific jargon.
+Prepare a concise 5-minutes presentation describing your problem using our Google Slide Template, please exclude domain-specific jargon.

 Select typical examples to explain what information you are aiming to obtain from your data.
 Make sure to have enough variability.